“The point is that he had – as we all do in given measures – an unknowable wildness.”

-By day, a daydream ponderer who never gets his fill – by night, a barefoot wanderer who’s wandering still.
-With the bamboo wind and my golden rain-tree, what a lucky refugee I shall be.
+By day, a daydream ponderer who never gets her fill – by night, a barefoot wanderer who’s wandering still.
+With the bamboo wind and a golden rain-tree, what a lucky pilgrim she shall be.

 You must not complain about dust.
 Dust becomes cloud becomes rain becomes forest becomes life, so you must not complain about dust as you wipe it from a table, books, shelves.
 May there be an empty space in the palm of my hand, where… Continue Reading “Dear Diary”

 John Lennon’s Imagine, and Bob Dylan’s Blowin’ In the Wind are both songs that – when the music is stripped away – reveal themselves as powerful poems.
 They have both stood the test of time, asking the heavy…